 The topic sequence is listed in the schedule at the end of the syllabus.
-Topics and assignments are organized into learning modules.
+Topics and assignments are organized into learning modules, each worth 90 points.
 Work from one module will be due each week, except for the Final Project, which is given two weeks.
 Activities for each module will include: